ev3dev/ev3dev.github.io/docs/tutorials/setting-up-python-pycharm.md

 The password is `maker` by default.
 If you used screen and keyboard, you're automatically logged in.

-##Configure the right BrickPi##

-You're logged in to the command line.
-Cool!
-This step will activate the BrickPi.
-Skip it if you have a normal EV3.
-Now several Mindstorms shields are available for the RPi, we have to setup the right one first.
-That is, if you haven't done so already after burning the image.
-For this go:
+{% include icon.html type="info" %}
+If you are not using the EV3, but instead using an RPi solution there are several Mindstorms shields available now.
+We have to setup the right one.
+To do that type.

-`sudo nano /boot/flash/config.txt` (the password is still `maker`) Scroll down and uncomment the appropriate lines for your hardware.
+`sudo nano /boot/flash/config.txt` (the password is still `maker`)<br>
+Scroll down and uncomment the appropriate lines for your hardware.
+{:.alert .alert-info}

 {% include icon.html type="info" %}
 I have multiple Raspberry Pis and Mindstorms brains.
 I like to keep